 Crossroads of the World / Hollywood Reporter Building

-UPDATE: On August 21, 2018, the City Council's Planning and Land Use Management (PLUM) Committee rejected four pending Historic-Cultural Monument (HCM) nominations for the Bullinger Building, Major Kunkel Bungalow, Selma Las Palmas Courtyard Apartments, and the Talbot-Wood Duplex.
+Before final approval in January, the City Council's Planning and Land Use Management (PLUM) Committee rejected four pending Historic-Cultural Monument (HCM) nominations for the Bullinger Building, Major Kunkel Bungalow, Selma Las Palmas Courtyard Apartments, and the Talbot-Wood Duplex on August 21, 2018.
 The City Planning Commission recommended approval of the project on September 13, 2018.
-The project will next be reviewed by the Planning and Land Use Management (PLUM) Committee for their recommendation before final review and approval of full City Council.

 In 2015, Harridge Development Group unveiled plans for an ambitious, seven-acre mixed-use project in the heart of Hollywood.
 Anchored by the historic Crossroads of the World, the project proposes to construct three large towers (between 30 and 32 stories), as well as office and retail space along a pedestrian paseo.